-All people need to succeed as an investor is basic grade nine math (honestly, most of it is just basic ratios and percentages, it’s no more complicated than understanding hockey players plus/minus numbers or a goalie’s save percentage) and a willingness to ask questions when we don’t know something.
+All people need to succeed as an investor is basic grade-nine math (honestly, most of it is just basic ratios and percentages, it’s no more complicated than understanding hockey players’ plus/minus numbers or a goalie’s save percentage) and a willingness to ask questions when we don’t know something.
 For some reason talking about money and investments is taboo, and very few teachers have any idea about this stuff, so we’re never really exposed to any natural learning opportunities.
-This information imbalance is massively exploited to the tune of hundreds of billion dollars every year in Canada.
+This information imbalance is massively exploited to the tune of hundreds of billions of dollars every year in Canada.

 Don’t be that person that is afraid to ask a question for fear of looking dumb!
 Let us help you Keep It Simple and Stellar (KISS).
 View our comprehensive Investing Guide Below (the best articles are highlighted for your convenience):

 - Couch Potato Investing

 - Vanguard’s New ETFs Challenge Canada’s Robo Advisors